Tag Archive for: Tech News

 The Five Percent Rule: Creating the Perfect Staff Equilibrium

 In chemistry, equilibrium is created in acid-base combinations by using the five percent rule.
-Achieving chemical equilibrium in the products and reactants is akin to reaching an important state of balance.
+AchievinPreview Changes (opens in a new tab)g chemical equilibrium in the products and reactants is akin to reaching an important state of balance.
 Though most businesses are far removed from the world of chemistry, five percent is still a useful measure to remember when balancing your IT requirements with staffing needs for other departments.

 Although the number can fluctuate depending on your company’s focus and unique technology needs, five percent is often an excellent place to start when considering how to allocate personnel to the IT department.
 To put it in simpler terms, if you have 100 employees, at least five of them should be responsible for the IT needs of your business.